Program Focus

 Project Track 5

-Research threat actors, campaigns, and tactics with an open-source or nonprofit security research team, with an emphasis on useful intelligence for community defenders.
+Research threat actors, cybercriminal communities, indicators, and defensive guidance with a focus on useful intelligence for small organizations and community defenders.